Ground monitoring is essential in any underground mine.

 - Design of instrumentation systems for real-time mine-wide ground stability monitoring

-- Design of instrumentation suites for “in stope” hanging wall / foot wall closure monitoring with data interpretation and analysis
+- Design of instrumentation programs for “in stope” hanging wall / foot wall closure monitoring with data interpretation and analysis